dthain/opsys-sp24/homework-b.md

 But there are many other ways to put the pieces together, as shown below.
-Suppose that a program named "shell" executes the following code snippets:
+Suppose that a program named "shell" executes the following code snippets.
+(You may assume that `fork` and `execl` always succeed in these examples.)

 Q3 - Sketch a diagram showing the outcome of this program: